You are currently browsing the tag archive for the ‘moment method’ tag.

 As will hopefully become clearer in the next set of notes, the semi-circular law is the noncommutative (or free probability) analogue of the central limit theorem, with the semi-circular distribution (1) taking on the role of the normal distribution.
 Of course, there is a striking difference between the two distributions, in that the former is compactly supported while the latter is merely subgaussian.
 One reason for this is that the concentration of measure phenomenon is more powerful in the case of ESDs of Wigner matrices than it is for averages of iid variables; compare the concentration of measure results in Notes 3 with those in Notes 1.

-There are several ways to prove (or at least to heuristically justify) the circular law.
+There are several ways to prove (or at least to heuristically justify) the semi-circular law.
 In this set of notes we shall focus on the two most popular methods, the moment method and the Stieltjes transform method, together with a third (heuristic) method based on Dyson Brownian motion (Notes 3b).
 In the next set of notes we shall also study the free probability method, and in the set of notes after that we use the determinantal processes method (although this method is initially only restricted to highly symmetric ensembles, such as GUE).

 Suppose we have a large number of scalar random variables , which each have bounded size on average (e.g. their mean and variance could be